-Researchers guardians of trust in biobank researchFebruary 19th, 2013 in Other /
+Researchers guardians of trust in biobank researchFebruary 19, 2013 in Medicine & Health / Other

 Do we trust biobank researchers?
 In a doctoral thesis from Uppsala University, medical doctor and bioethicist Linus Johnsson claims that we do: At least in Sweden.
 And since we do, researchers in turn have a moral responsibility towards us.